FluffyXVII/tip-calculator/README.md

 - Tip Percentage
 - Number of People

-This project serves as a learning exercise to practice React, TypeScript, MUI and Vite as a beginner.
+This project was a learning exercise I am using to practice React, TypeScript, MUI and Vite as a beginner.

 ## Features